Horse64/old-core.horse64.org/docs/Specification/Horse64.md

 ```horse64
 class MyParserError extends RuntimeError {}
 ```
+Please note a custom error class may not add or override any attributes, it must inherit the base `Error` class attributes as-is.
+This is a limitation of how [horsevm](../Misc%20Tooling/horsevm.md) handles error instances for performance reasons.

-This is only recommended if you don't find a built-in type to fit your use case at all.
+Adding custom error types is only recommended if you don't find a built-in type to fit your use case at all.

 ### Handling errors (do/rescue)